-About Phoenix: The Path from Actor to Healer
+About Me: The Path from Actor to Intuitive Healer

-I actually didn’t start my career as a therapist, but as an actor.
+I actually didn’t start my career as an empath therapist, but as an actor.

 As an actor, I used my skills as an empath, HSP, and intuitive to create highly complex, nuanced characters on stage.
 I invested my intuitive, sensitive way of being to bring other people’s stories to life.
 During these performances, the audience felt uniquely seen, understood, and heard since I reflected their complex lives back to them from the safe distance of the stage.
-I played with the shadows of the human experience, and brought forward emotional vulnerability and sensitivity in a way that was distanced enough to be safe – for them, and for me.
+I played with the shadows of the human experience and brought forward emotional vulnerability and sensitivity in a way that remained distant enough to be safe – for them, and for me.

 Then something happened.
 The more I reflected these stories back to viewers through performance, the more they thought they really knew me.
 People came up to me after performances and wanted to be friends.
 They believed they had just witnessed some core part of who I am.
 Because they felt so seen and heard, they felt close to me.